Target your Instagram audience

 This will give you insights into how much real impact your brand is making on Instagram and how you measure up against your competition.

-Keep in mind that every Instagram account will have bot followers because of the prevalence of bot accounts.
+Keep in mind that most Instagram accounts will have bot followers because of the prevalence of such accounts.
 Most people may be unaware of this because these accounts don’t make up a large portion of their following.
-So you won’t have a 100% real followers estimate.
+So remember you might not have 100% real followers.

 It’s when the number of real followers is suspiciously low that you should be wary.
 In this case, the tool will highlight the number in red as shown in the previous screenshot.
-That signifies that the account belongs to a fake one.
+This means that the account is fake.

 When a good portion is real, the tool will display the number in black as shown below.